ivanorlov2206/udriven-timer-patches/README.md

 * `0001-ALSA-aloop-Allow-using-global-timers.patch` - enables usage of global timers for the snd-aloop module.
 To use a global timer, simply pass `-1` as a device id when setting `timer_source` module parameter.
+* `0002-Docs-sound-Add-documentation-for-userspace-driven-AL.patch` - adds documentation for the new functionality
-* `0002-ALSA-timer-Introduce-userspace-driven-timers.patch` - introduces the support for userspace-driven ALSA
+* `0003-ALSA-timer-Introduce-userspace-driven-timers.patch` - introduces the support for userspace-driven ALSA
 timers.
-* `0003-selftests-ALSA-Cover-userspace-driven-timers-with-te.patch` - covers the new functionality with the
+* `0004-selftests-ALSA-Cover-userspace-driven-timers-with-te.patch` - covers the new functionality with the
 integration test (kernel selftest)

 ## Test application